Applying biblical principles to a marriage can lay a strong foundation and help gain a better understanding of what being married entails.

 “Above all, love each other deeply, because love covers over a multitude of sins.”
 (1 Peter 4:8)

 This bible verses for marriage can certainly strengthen marriage and passes on the message that love conquers all.
 No one is perfect, and everyone makes mistakes, and those mistakes will happen in marriage.

 Both you and your spouse are going to mess up at times.
 You may say something hurtful, or a promise may be broken.
 Love will promote forgiveness and allow both parties to move past issues.

 “Be completely humble and gentle; Be patient, bearing with one another in love.
 Make every effort to keep the unity of the spirit through the bond of peace.”
 (Ephesians 4:2-3)

-There are many valuable teachings about marriage in the bible.
-God’s teachings are not only a way to enhance spirituality but those teachings contain wisdom that resonates.
+There are many valuable scriptures about marriage in the bible.
+God’s teachings are not only a way to enhance spirituality, but those teachings contain wisdom that resonates.